grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loki.md

 * To convert OTLP log attributes to Loki labels, use the `loki.attribute.labels` hint attribute.

-Labels will be translated to a [Prometheus format](), which is more constrained than the OTLP format.
+Labels will be translated to a [Prometheus format][], which is more constrained than the OTLP format.
 For examples on label translation, see the [Converting OTLP attributes to Loki labels][] section.

 Multiple `otelcol.exporter.loki` components can be specified by giving them different labels.